HOW WE CAN HELP YOU

 How do you get a copy?

-If you or are a Playmarket member the script may be available for you to download instantly.
+If you are a Playmarket subscriber the script may be available for you to download instantly.
 Visit MEMBERSHIP for more information or for a list of scripts available to download.

 If a play is published we will have the book available to purchase.
 We are able to invoice your school for this purchase on receipt of a purchase order number.